mouzakiskir/JavaScript2/README.md

-> If you are following the HackYourFuture curriculum we recommend you to start with module 1: [HTML/CSS/GIT](https://github.com/HackYourFuture/HTML-CSS).
-To get a complete overview of the HackYourFuture curriculum first, click [here](https://github.com/HackYourFuture/curriculum).
+> If you are following the  curriculum we recommend you to start with module 1: [HTML/CSS/GIT](https://github.com/SocialHackersCodeSchool/HTML-CSS).
+To get a complete overview of the HackYourFuture curriculum first, click [here](https://github.com/SocialHackersCodeSchool/curriculum).

 > Please help us improve and share your feedback!
-If you find better tutorials or links, please share them by [opening a pull request](https://github.com/HackYourFuture/JavaScript2/pulls).
+If you find better tutorials or links, please share them by [opening a pull request](https://github.com/SocialHackersCodeSchool/JavaScript2/pulls).

 # Module #3 - JavaScript 2: DOM Manipulation (Frontend)